 UBC Mechanical Engineering has three main computer labs and one satellite lab.
-The ICICS X060 Teaching Computer Lab seats 36 and the RH 123 Teaching Computer Lab seats 42; both are used for Mech courses and for general undergraduate student learning support.
+The ICICS X060 Teaching Computer Lab seats 36 and the Rusty Hut 123 Teaching Computer Lab seats 42; both are used for Mech courses and for general undergraduate student learning support.
 The 8 seat NAME lab is located in CEME 2210 and is used for NAME courses and projects.
 The KAIS 1210 instrumentation lab is a satellite location with six computers.
-All labs share a login system and network storage for each user.
+All labs use CWL login.
+Students should use OneDrive for storage.

 The ICICS X060 Teaching Computer Lab, the RH 123 Teaching Computer Lab, and the NAME lab are dedicated to teaching and learning.
 Research activities are not permitted due to software licensing restrictions.
 Access priority is for scheduled courses, then students working on Mech coursework, then students working on other teaching and learning activities.
 Use of the labs indicates your agreement to the posted terms and services, which are subject to change.